 Manufacturer/supplier of DPSS lasers, optics, crystals.
 (May be distributor for CASIX.)

-Optics, optical devices as wekk as DPSS, HeNe, and ion lasers.
-Appear to have taken over NEC HeNe laser product line.
+Optics, optical devices as wekk as DPSS and ion lasers.
+Appear to have taken over NEC HeNe laser product line but as of 2015, have dropped HeNes entirely.

 Supplier and distributor of a wide range of optronics products including CO2, DPSS, YAG, and diode lasers, power supplies, and complete laser machining systems.
 Also laser and optical components, and relevant accessories.